robOcity/song-play-aws-redshift/README.md

 MAXERROR 3;
 ```

+Providing a JSON paths file allows you to:

+* Flatten hierarchical JSON into a flat table

+* Select a subset of columns

+* Re-order columns

-Unless you want a one-to-one mapping of your JSON data into your table, you will need to map columns between the two representations.
-My JSON data was flat to begin with, so here I am just picking and choosing which columns to take.
-The names in the jsonpaths file must match the SQL table and their order must match that of the JSON file.
-This example is based on the event logs of user activity.
+My JSON data was flat, to begin with, so here I am just picking and choosing which columns to take.
+The names in the jsonpaths file must match the SQL table, and their order must match that of the JSON file.
+This example uses the event logs of user activity.

 ```json
 {